UBC-CIC/gitbook_template/ARCHITECTURE.md

 # Solution Overview

 Put a high level overview of your solution here.
 It is nice to separate into logical blocks so a reader is not overwhelmed with info.
-This is a test

 Example from Census Explorer: